Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m3.md

 Release date: Aug.
 31, 2020

-- Tizen 5.5 public M3 adopts some new features for wearable, such as AOD viewer, Sticker framework, Aurum for testing-automation, and Battery-Monitor framework.
+The Tizen 5.5 Public M3 release provides new features for wearable, such as AOD viewer, Sticker framework, Aurum for UI test automation, and Battery-Monitor framework.

+## Release Notes

-## Application framework
+### Application framework

-### New and changed features
+#### New and changed features

 - App-defined-loader
   - The new API set for preparing a specific app-defined loader has been provided.